nmattei/cmps4150/syllabus.md

 This course will consist of six distinct grading areas.
 Note that all point values described below for individual assignments are subject to change, the area percentages will remain the same.
 *   5% - Attendance and Participation
-*   15% - Written Homeworks
+*   20% - Written Homeworks
-*   15% - Midterm Exam
+*   10% - Midterm Exam
-*   15% - Final Exam
+*   10% - Final Exam
+*   55% - Final Project
+  * 5% Project Proposal
+  * 10% Project Checkup/Pitch
-*   15% - Class Presentation
+  * 15% Project Presentation
-*   25% - Final Project
+  * 25% Project Writeup

 ### Attendance